Last updated: October 18th, 2023

 If you prefer a more comfortable and relaxing experience, you can alternatively book a private transfer from the airport to your hotel with Get Your Guide.
 You’ll get a professional English-speaking driver, free water, and even a newspaper to read!

-Getting Around Baku, Azerbaijan
+🚕 Getting Around Baku, Azerbaijan

 Most of the places listed in this guide (aside from the beaches and day trip destinations, obviously) are within walking distance of each other.
 Walking in Baku is a very scenic and pleasant experience as you’ll get a deeper glimpse into local life, so I highly recommend it!

 Alternatively, Get Your Guide offers plenty of great guided tours around the city, including a Full-Day Baku City Tour and a 5-day Baku Culinary & Wine Tour.
-By going on their tours, you won’t have to worry about transportation, will get to see more hidden gems in the city, and will learn more about the local culture from the professional guides!
+With these tours, you won’t have to worry about transportation and will get to learn more about local culture from professional guides.

 💛 Is Baku Safe to Visit?

-I also did a lot of solo photoshoots with my tripod, and while I’m usually quite nervous about stepping away from my gigantic camera to pose, I never really felt that way in Baku.
-The vibe in this city is simply incredibly safe, and the locals I met were very friendly and welcoming.
+I also did a lot of solo photoshoots with my tripod, and while I’m usually quite nervous about stepping away from my camera to pose, I never really felt that way in Baku.
+The vibe in this city is incredibly safe, and the locals I met were very friendly and welcoming.

 For budget travelers, the daily cost for traveling in Baku is around $35 USD in total.
 This means you’d be staying in budget hotels and eating at cheap places.
 For comfort travelers, the daily spend is likely to be anywhere between $50 USD and $80 USD with accommodation included.
 If you enjoy luxury travel, you’re likely to spend a minimum of $120 USD per day.
 Here’s a little breakdown of the costs of travel in Baku:

-Accommodations (per night): ~$9 USD budget / $20 – $50 USD comfort / $90 – $350 USD luxury
+🏨 Accommodations (per night): ~$9 USD budget / $20 – $50 USD comfort / $90 – $350 USD luxury

-Food: $6 – $10 USD per meal
+🥘 Food: $6 – $10 USD per meal

-Transportation: ~$0.15 USD per metro ride / $2 USD for a 15-min Bolt ride
+🚕 Transportation: ~$0.15 USD per metro ride / $2 USD for a 15-min Bolt ride

 🎫 Entrance tickets to attractions: ~$2 – $8.50 USD depending on the attraction, but many are free

 📱 SIM card: ~$5.80 USD for 10GB with Azercell

-The currency in Baku is the Azerbaijani manat (AZN), and $1 USD is roughly 1.70 AZN as of August 2020.
+The currency in Baku is the Azerbaijani manat (AZN), and $1 USD is roughly 1.70 AZN as of December 2022.

-Internet in Baku, Azerbaijan
+🌐 Internet & SIM Cards in Baku, Azerbaijan

 The hotels in Baku are generally well-equipped with WiFi and so is the airport.
 Consider getting a SIM card if you want to stay connected as you’re wandering around the city; the WiFi situation in restaurants and cafés is a bit of a hit-or-miss.
 I recommend using Azercell as they have the best coverage.
 A data plan of 10GB with Azercell would cost you around $5.80 USD.